mediocregopher/bonfire/README.md

     it can send some number of `HelloPeer` messages to `peerA` instead.

-5) When `peerA` receives some number of `HelloPeer` messages, it is done connecting (i.e. it has met and can communicate with other host in the network).
+5) When `peerA` receives some number of `HelloPeer` messages, it is done connecting (i.e. it has met and can communicate with other hosts in the network).
 If `peerA` never receives any `HelloPeer` messages from other peers, it may need to perform gateway port forwarding or some other steps before going back to step 1.

     a) If `peerA` receives a `HelloPeer` message from `serverA`'s address (both ip and port), it should continue on to step 6, but should not consider `serverA` to be a peer for future operation.

-    b) `HelloPeer` message contain in them the address they are being sent to, so that the peer receiving them (in this case, `peerA`) can know its own public address.
+    b) `HelloPeer` messages contain in them the address they are being sent to, so that the peer receiving them (in this case, `peerA`) can know its own public address.